Overview

 SMTP Checker smtp-check

 Test an SMTP server connection by attempting to connect and authenticate.
-Optionally sends a test email to verify full sending capability.
+If from_email and to_email are provided, the tool may attempt to send a test email.
+Only provide these fields if you are authorized to send from the account and intentionally want to test full sending capability.

 ParameterTypeRequiredDescription